nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <img src="images/ModelScheduleClassDiagram.png" width="600" />

 The class diagram above illustrates how the `Schedule` subcomponent is structured.

+In addition to the `Appointment` objects in the Schedule, empty slots in the Schedule are also modelled as `AppointmentSlot` objects, contained in `AppointmentSlotList`.
+This list dynamically generates itself based on the Schedule and provided filter conditions.

+Both the `DisjointAppointmentList` and `AppointmentSlotList` are further combined into a single unified list of `ScheduleItem` objects that is separately exposed externally.

 The Schedule subcomponent is structured such that:

 * The bulk of the time-related functionality is abstracted to `ScheduleItem`, which is the supertype of `Appointment` and `AppointmentSlot`.
 * `ScheduleItem` implements the `TemporalComparable` interface, which allows `Appointment` and `AppointmentSlot` to be compared.